daybaryour/dividedChatInterface/README.md

-Inspiration is as drawn from IBM's hiring platform, the 2 sided interface Template from Codrops Grid Item Animation Layout https://tympanus.net/codrops/2015/04/15/grid-item-animation-layout/

-Also Ife thanks for redrawing my attention to what could be done
+Inspiration is as drawn from IBM's hiring platform, the 2 sided interface Template from Codrops Grid Item Animation Layout https://tympanus.net/codrops/2015/04/15/grid-item-animation-layout/ Also thanks to Jason Founts for the chat bubble interface in CSS https://codepen.io/Founts/pen/gmhcl Also Ife thanks for redrawing my attention to what could be done

 Project was built on angular cli, Express and nodeJs